-The Corporation is the largest distributor of natural gas in BC serving approximately 1,054,000 residential, commercial and industrial and transportation customers in more than 135 communities.
-The Corporation provides transmission and distribution services to its customers, and obtains natural gas supplies on behalf of most residential, commercial and industrial customers.
+FEI is the largest distributor of natural gas in BC, serving approximately 1,064,800 residential, commercial, industrial and transportation customers in more than 135 communities.
+The Corporation provides transmission and distribution services to its customers, and obtains natural gas and renewable gas supplies on behalf of most residential, commercial, and industrial customers.
+Gas supplies are sourced primarily from northeastern BC and, through the Corporation's Southern Crossing Pipeline, from Alberta.